nmorel/flatpack-java/README.md

 * `fast` and `fast-plugin`, the FlatPack Automatic Source Tool, take an `ApiDescription` and generate client access libraries consisting of DTO objects and API request methods.
 * `jersey` wires FlatPack into Jersey's request dispatch logic.
 The `ApiDescriber` type will produce a FlatPack description of the API server's methods and entities.
 * `search` is utility code.

+## More Information

+Additional documentation is available in the [FlatPack wiki](https://github.com/perka/flatpack-java/wiki).